NoahStolk/DevilDaggersAssetEditor/ReadMe.md

 ## Features

 ~~Strikethrough~~ features are upcoming/planned features.
-This is currently not supported yet.
+These are not supported yet.

 - Extracting asset types
 	- Audio